sciserver/sciserver-quota-manager/README.md

 The war file can also be deployed in any Servlet 3.0 container, including Tomcat 7.0+.

+<h4 id="authentication">Authentication</h4>

+Authentication for almost all endpoints is via HTTP Basic authentication with a fixed username/password.
+By default, the username "user" and a random password printed in the logs is allowed.
+These can be set via the `spring.security.user.name` and `spring.security.user.password` respectively.

+The only endpoints excluded from authentication are swagger-related (at `/swagger-ui.html`), the info actuator (at `/actuator/info`), and the health actuator (at `/actuator/health`).
+The health endpoint will only give an UP/DOWN message and appropriate status code when unauthorized, otherwise it will give details on the various health checks applied.

 <h3 id="contributing">Contributing</h3>
-After the first production release, this repo use the branching strategies described in Git Flow.
+After the first production release, this repo uses the branching strategies described in Git Flow.

 <h3 id="license">License</h3>